gklyne/annalist/src/annalist_root/utils/test/README.md

-This directory is just a placeholder for the test code in "SetcwdContext.py"
+This directory is for test code